 How do we diagnose indolent lymphoma?

 To diagnose indolent lymphoma, typically flow cytometry is used (this involves sending a special aspirate to Colorado State often using a lymph node sample).
 Sometimes it involves a lymph node biopsy or a combination of tests.
 Normally, if we have a "larger than normal" lymph node, we start with a lymph node aspirate (for cytology), then plan on submitting a sample for flow cytometry if we suspect an indolent lymphoma.

 How do we treat indolent lymphoma?

-Studies have shown that this group of diseases does not appear to benefit from chemotherapy (dogs don't live longer if they receive chemotherapy treatment).
+Studies have shown that this group of diseases does not appear to benefit from chemotherapy (unless they're feeling sick).

 What is the prognosis for indolent lymphoma?

-Patients are expected to live for years with indolent lymphoma.
+Patients are typically expected to live for years with indolent lymphoma.
 Most dogs with indolent lymphoma will die from other causes (not from lymphoma).
-The largest study on indolent lymphoma showed that the median survival (half lived longer and half shorter) was 4.4 years.

 The average survival for dogs with T zone lymphoma (according to one study) is 33.5 months.

 If you think your dog might have an indolent lymphoma and your primary care provider is not able to make a definitive diagnosis, get a second opinion from an oncologist or ask your vet if they'd be willing to call a local oncologist.